 A study was carried out in the year 2000 in 114 public maternity clinics around Finland.
 Public Health nurses or midwives completed a questionnaire with the women during their first visit to the maternity clinic.
-547 women participated in the study; 6 % of women asked refused.
+547 women participated in the study; 6 % of the women refused.
 The women had their first antenatal visit on average during the ninth gestational week.
 65 % of respondents had heard about folic acid; young and less educated women had heard of it less often than others.
 The women had received information on the effect of folic acid on pregnancy and fetuses from newspapers and magazines, public maternity clinics and health care centres, and from schools and other educational institutions.
 Drug advertisements and friends were a more common source of information than were doctors and pharmacists.
 10 % of women knew about the effects of folic acid on pregnancy and the fetus.
 29 % of women could list at least one food product containing folic acid.
 45 % of women had used at least one preparation containing vitamins and / or trace elements before and / or in early pregnancy.
-34 % of women had consumed a folic acid supplement (19% of them before pregnancy and /or in early pregnancy).
-8
+34 % of women had consumed a folic acid supplement (19% of them before pregnancy and /or in early pregnancy).6 the interpretation of the concept of "planned".
+60 % of the women changed their life style in early pregnancy.
+However, 75 % of these changes were made only after the woman found out about her pregnancy.7

 547 women were interviewed by a midwife / nurse during their first prenatal care visit at approximately 9 weeks gestation.
-Data were collected over a one month period in 114 maternity centres in Finland in spring 2000.
-6 % of the women asked refused to participate.
-Between 37 % and 86 % of the pregnancies were planned, depending on the interpretation of the concept of "planned".
-60 % of the women changed their life style in early pregnancy.
+Data were collected over a one month period in 114 maternity centres in Finland in the year 2000.
+6 % of the women refused to participate.
+Between 37 % and 86 % of the pregnancies were planned, depending on